pm2-hive/pm2-hive.github.io/docs/features/use-pm2-with-cloud-providers.md

 ### With Keymetrics

-The procedure is the same, but this time we will link PM2 to Keymetrics:
+The procedure remains the same.
+However this time we will link PM2 to Keymetrics:

 ```javascript
 var pm2 = require('pm2');